krystian-jedrzejowski/flxng/projects/mentions/README.md

-# Angular @Mentions Component based on @flxng/mentions
+# Angular @Mentions Component forked from @flxng/mentions with some fixes and improvements
 **@dzik/mentions**